 Want Music Recommendations?
 Look No Further.

-For the final project in my Advanced Artificial Intelligence class as part of my Master in Business Analytics program, I was tasked with creating an AI agent.
-I chose to work alone for this project so I could fully pan out my creative vision, and I’m glad I did.
-I love listening to music, so I thought exploring the realm of music recommendations would be really cool.
+I love listening to music, so I thought exploring the realm of music recommendations for a project would be really cool.
 It was awesome seeing the whole project come to life, and I thoroughly enjoyed adding little details and refreshing the page to see them go into effect.
 Below you can see the full UI for the site I made using Python and HTML’s.

-I have been able to create a music recommendation system using an AI agent built with Flask that pulls data from Spotify and Last.fm, blends audio features and similar-artist logic, and then serves up fresh song suggestions every time you hit “Search.”
+For the app, I utilized Flask that pulls data from Spotify and Last.fm, blends audio features and similar-artist logic, and then serves up fresh song suggestions every time you hit “Search.”
 On the back end, I set up a Flask app that takes a user’s input (like “hotline bling drake”), calls Spotify’s API to grab the track and artist IDs, and then builds a “pool” of potential recommendations.
 First, I try Spotify’s built-in recommendations endpoint, but because it can be narrow, I also leverage Last.fm to find similar artists and then grab their top tracks from Spotify.
 If all that still doesn’t hit twenty songs, I fall back to pulling the original artist’s most popular tracks.
 Once I have my pool, I shuffle it so the user gets a random mix each time, then slice out the first three and send them back in a clean interface that shows album art, song title, artist, and a link to play the song on Spotify.

 I also built in a “History” tab that shows all of the songs that you’ve been recommended.
 What’s cool about my app is that it won’t always give the same recommendations.
 As seen in the History tab, I searched “Norbit” by Bas twice, and got different results each time.
 This is especially useful if you’ve already heard all of the recommended tracks it gives you on the first attempt.

-The coolest part was customizing the logic step by step—I’d tweak a filter or update the HTML for aesthetics, refresh the page to see the results, and feel like a mad scientist watching my experiment evolve.
-Debugging the API errors taught me a ton about real-world API quirks, and I even added fallback branches to handle missing data or “Artist Running Club”— which is an indie artist that showed up as a recommendation for rap songs.
+The coolest part was customizing the logic step by step.
+I’d tweak a filter or update the HTML for aesthetics, refresh the page to see the results, and feel like a mad scientist watching my experiment evolve.
+Debugging the API errors taught me a ton about real-world API quirks, and I even added fallback branches to handle missing data.
 But I noticed that even Spotify’s algorithm has mistakes too.

 Halfway into my testing, I realized that even Spotify’s algorithm for recommending songs messes up sometimes.
-Chase Shakur is an Atlanta-born R&B singer and there are recommendations for songs that are in another language.
+Chase Shakur is an Atlanta-born R&B singer and there are recommendations for songs that are completely unrelated.